tjmahr/tjmahr.github.io/_posts/2019-11-25-another-mixed-effects-model-visualization.md

 <img src="/figs//2019-11-25-another-mixed-effects-model-visualization/tag-demo-1.png" title="A diagram showing the placement a plot's title and tag.
 The tag is in the upper left corner of the plot." alt="A diagram showing the placement a plot's title and tag.
 The tag is in the upper left corner of the plot." width="33%" style="display: block; margin: auto;" />

-But we will use that text feature to place some text to the right side of the plot.
-Sometimes, there's a correct way and there's the way that gives you the image you can paste into your slides, and this tag trick is one of two shortcuts I used in my diagram.
+But we will use that feature to place some text to the right side of the plot.
+Sometimes, there's a correct way and there's the way that gives you the image you can paste into your slides, and this tag trick is one of two such shortcuts I used in my diagram.